profSeeger/MBDS/README.md

 - GettingStarted.zip
 -projectData.zip files.

 *Please know that there is **no warranty of accuracy for the data** provided!
 It is a mixture of some very old data with new data.
-Other than the <ins>Iowa Border</ins> and the Iowa Counties data layers, do NOT use this data for a real project.*
+Other than the <ins>Iowa Border</ins> and the <u>Iowa Counties</u> data layers, do NOT use this data for a real project.*